 The area bounded by Headstone Gardens, Parkside Way, Station Road – North Harrow, Pinner Road and Harrow View is a residential area with narrow roads.
 The surrounding roads are main roads and bus routes.
-This area suffers from rat-running, with roads such as Pinner View being frequently used by through traffic.
+Minor roads in the area such as Pinner View experience inappropriately high traffic volumes and speeds, that make them dangerous and unpleasant for walking and cycling.

 Update 12 Oct 2020: Harrow council has commenced this trial.
 We support this scheme as it will prevent the area being used by through traffic and make the streets quieter and safer.
 The council has listened to residents and amended the original design to provide more convenient access routes for residents in the centre of the zone.